dkfans/keeperfx/docs/keeperfx_readme.txt

 Q: Mouse doesn't work properly.
 A: There's no fix for this yet.

-Q: Mouse disappears when I try to enter network game.
+Q: I get a message 'Cannot initialize' when I try to enter network game.
 A: There's no fix; use stanard DK with IPX fix for multiplayer.

 Q: Switching resolution/Taking over control in map view disables